IoT devices like insulin pumps and smart meters could be compromised.

 IBM’s X-Force Red team has revealed a vulnerability in millions of Thales Wireless IoT modules that could put devices like insulin pumps and smart meters at risk.
 IBM announced its discovery once Thales had produced a patch and fixed as many devices as possible.
 The company delivered software fixes in Q1/2020 after contacting and discussing the issue with affected customers.

 “This vulnerability could enable attackers to compromise millions of devices and access the networks or VPNs supporting those devices by pivoting onto the provider’s backend network,” Adam Laurie, X-Force Red’s lead hardware hacker, and Grzegorz Wypych, senior security consultant, write.
 “In turn, intellectual property, credentials, passwords, and encryption keys could all be readily available to an attacker.”

-Thales says their patch can be installed OTA or via USB, but IBM says it’s not quite that easy:
+Although Thales says that users can install their patch over the air (OTA) or via USB, IBM says it’s not quite that easy:

-IBM said Thales spent “significant time working with customers to ensure they were aware of the patches and taking steps to secure their users.
-We commend Thales for their handling of this flaw.”
+IBM commended Thales for their handling of the flaw.
+Thales spent “significant time working with customers to ensure they were aware of the patches and taking steps to secure their users.”